Delhi Durbar: Durbar of 1911

 On the following day, 13 December, the royal couple made a Jharokha Darshan (balcony appearance) at the Red Fort, to receive half a million or more of the common people who had come to greet them, a custom which was started by Mughal emperors.
 On 14 December, the King-Emperor presided over a military review of 40,000 troops, culminating in a great cavalry charge.
 There followed an investiture in Delhi Park, the first was the Queen who received the Order of the Star of India.
 26,800 Delhi Durbar Medals in silver were awarded to the men and officers of the British and Indian Armies who participated in the 1911 event.
 A further two hundred were struck in gold, a hundred of which were awarded to Indian princely rulers and the highest ranking government officers.

 Following the Durbar, the King and Queen left for ten days in Nepal, where the King was taken tiger hunting.
 After visiting Calcutta, they journeyed across India by train to Bombay, which they left on 10 January on RMS Medina.

 A feature film of the event titled With Our King and Queen Through India (1912) – also known as The Durbar in Delhi – was filmed in the early color process Kinemacolor and released on 2 February 1912.

-Generally the Durbar achieved its purpose of cementing support for British rule among the native princes, as was demonstrated by the support given during the First World War.
+Generally the Durbar achieved its purpose of cementing support for British rule among the native princes (who pledged their fealty), as was demonstrated by the support given during the First World War.